broadinstitute/2023_12_JUMP_data_only_vignettes/explanations/FAQ.md

     - [Why do some perturbations have so many replicates](#Why%20do%20some%20perturbations%20have%20so%20many%20replicates)
     - [How were the profiles created?](#How%20were%20the%20profiles%20created%3F)

-Frequently Asqued Questions and links to their answers.
+Frequently Asked Questions and links to their answers.
 They are grouped based on whether they pertain to data, libraries or analyses.

-<a id="Frequently%20Asqued%20Questions"></a>
+<a id="Frequently%20Asked%20Questions"></a>

-# Frequently Asqued Questions
+# Frequently Asked Questions

 <a id="Analyses"></a>